Wintermark look and feel

 - Colours: Light, washed out tones of cream, ivory, taupe, pale grey.

 In addition to the thigh-length tunic, a Suaq commonly wears a heavy coat - an iconic piece of clothing for this tradition.
 These heavy coats protect them against the cold and the elements, and have become a symbol of their independence and self-reliance.
 Commonly made of reindeer and seal skin, they are turned fur side in for warmth.
-Ideally, the heavy fur coats are richly decorated with important symbols — designs of totem animals and symbols of enemies the warrior has killed are common as are the ubiquitous bird images and runes common to all Winterfolk.
+Ideally, the heavy fur coats are richly decorated with important symbols — designs of totem animals and symbols of enemies a warrior has killed are common as are the ubiquitous bird images and runes common to all Winterfolk.

 While the traditional coat is heavy leather and fur-lined, in warmer climates, the coats may be lighter leather.
 In the imperial heartland in summer, sensible Suaq may choose to wear linen or canvas versions.